There’s no drink so ripe with history and so rich with flavour quite like Bourbon.

 You don’t have to spend hundreds on fancy bottles to drink excellent Bourbon.
 In fact, there are some fantastic lesser known bottles hiding in price points that you wouldn’t expect.

 Bourbon sales across the world have been steadily on the rise in recent years.
 A growing appreciation for whiskey amongst millennials has pushed the spirit to the forefront of cocktail culture.
 And, of course, there are those who’ve known all along how to get the most from America’s favourite spirit.

-But unless you’re an expert, it can be difficult to know which brand and bottle are for you.
-How do you decide between the most popular Bourbons or, ultimately, find the best Bourbon of 2020?
+But it can be difficult to know which brand and bottle are for you.
+How do you decide between the most popular Bourbons or, ultimately, find the best Bourbon of the year?

 Here’s everything you need to know when buying your next bottle, from the best budget Bourbon to the smoothest Bourbon to drink neat and everything between.

 - Four Roses – Best Bourbon under $50

 - Jefferson’s Ocean Bourbon – Best Bourbon to drink neat